Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

     }
 }
 ```
-Note the name of the file and the interface are normalized: split by '_' and ' ' and joined to camel case.
+Note that the name of the file and the interface are normalized: split by '_' and ' ' and joined to CamelCase.
 You can set parsing options for CSV:
 ```kotlin
 dataframes {